 Select Notification Methods

-You can choose to receive eVisit notifications via email, text message (SMS), or phone call.
+You can choose to receive eVisit notifications via email or text message (SMS).
 You may wish to enable multiple notification methods to ensure you don’t miss any important alerts.

 Note: eVisit is highly configurable, so some options shown here may not be active in your practice.